sprinter2019/Database/README.md

 ##### Analyze movie data

 ### 2. CorkBoardIt: An image menagement system
-##### Implemented using a fully relational, distinct (separate from your application) Database Management System (DBMS) that utilizes tables and supports standard SQL queries
+##### Implemented using a fully relational, distinct (separate from the application) Database Management System (DBMS) that utilizes tables and supports standard SQL queries